RetroFlag/GPiCase2-Script/README.md

 # GPiCase2-Script
 RetroFlag GPiCase 2 CM4 Safeshutdown with automatically switch LCD and HDMI display script

+## Before install script：
+Make sure that GPiCase2 patch is installed.
+If the patch file is not installed and Install the script first, you will lose “config.txt” file causes CM4 to fail to boot

-After install script：
+## After install script：
 1.safe shutdown:Directly turning off the power switch will trigger the script for safe shutdown.
 2.If it is not turned on the charging base, it will be displayed on a 3-inch LCD;When the base is connected, it will be switched to HDMI output

-For RetroPie4.7.1:
+### For RetroPie4.7.1:

 1. Make sure internet connected.
 2. Make sure keyboard connected.